 Note that the BREB does not assess the legality of research procedures, and that the Board's approval for a project does not imply that the procedure is in conformity with legislation.
 When in doubt, investigators should consult a qualified legal expert.

 Snowball sampling involves the use of individuals who are known to the researcher facilitating the recruitment of potential participants who are known to them.
 The process must conform to the third party recruitment policy described above (5.4.4).
 Contacts may not give researchers the names and contact information or any other detail about potential participants without first obtaining permission from those individuals.
 Exceptions to this rule will need to be justified in the ethics application, and are reviewed (before the research begins) on a case-by-case basis by the BREB.

-- The description that will be posted to the online system will need to be attached to Page 9.
-The posting must describe the study purpose, any restrictions on participation, how long the experiment will take, the number of credits, the names of the researchers, and what a participant will be required to do as part of the experiment.
+- The description that will be posted to the online system for recruitment purposes will need to be attached to Page 9.
+The posting will need to include the study purpose, restrictions on participation, how long the experiment will take, the number of credits offered to participants, the names of the researchers, and what a participant will be required to do as part of the experiment.

 Researchers planning to use online survey companies should acquaint themselves with the relevant laws.
 In particular, section 30.1 of the BC Freedom of Information and Protection of Privacy Act (FIPPA) which states: